MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 When you orchestrate your machine learning workflows, you can define a pipeline with multiple steps.
 Each step in the pipeline can run on its own compute type, so you can optimize performance and cost to meet varying compute requirements across the machine learning lifecycle.

-## Drive the best utilization of a team's budget
+## Drive the best use of a team's budget

 While budget allocation decisions might be out of the span of control of an individual team, a team is typically empowered to utilize their allocated budget to their best needs.
 By trading off job priority versus performance and cost wisely, a team can achieve higher cluster utilization, lower overall cost, and utilize a larger number of compute hours from the same budget, resulting in enhanced team productivity.